solarbirdy/NorthshoreBikeMap/README.md

 * ADDED: More people on bikes means more "commonly used" routes in Bothell worth having on the map, so multiple such routes have been added.
 * REMOVED: Final warning notice on Juanita Drive near Juanita Bay.
 The housing construction that has been extending into the roadway isn't 100% complete but it's close enough, it should be good.
 * REMOVED: The warning notice on the Interbay Trail near Terminal 9.
 The "bridge over nothing" (or "bridge to nowhere") which two decades ago went over a driveway is finally gone, much like the driveway, just much much later.

-Coming in next release:

-* Two-way bike lane OPENS on E. Marginal Way S on 9 October 2025 from Edgar Martinez/Atlantic down to Horton St., at which point you cross over at a new bike crossing to the existing ped/bike mixed-use trail which connects to Spokane Street Trail.
-This creates a no-car-interaction connection.
-These bike lanes will be extended from Horton directly to Spokane Street in early 2026.
-* Bike lanes on northern 100th Ave NE in Juanita upgraded and extended to cover NE 139th St. through NE 145th St.
-* Update on southern emergency sewer repair closing the south end of the Central Kirkland Connector.
-Short form: once it re-opens, it will be closing again intermittently for additional work.
-This will mostly be an alert box change.

-Previous releases:

 Changes with 2.0.3 (September 19, 2025):